Florida father of six faces deportation to Mexico after entering US illegally in the '90s

 “What’s happening here is hateful and it’s not necessary," said Rabbi Jason Rosenberg, "We don't need to kick this man out of the country.
 We don't need to destroy this family."

-We reached out to ICE.
-A spokesperson told us Blanco does have a criminal history.
-The only thing we could find was driving with tinted windows and without a license.
-ICE also told us they don’t make exemptions for people who are in the country illegally.
+A spokesperson told for ICE said Blanco does have a criminal history.
+The only thing WFTS could find was driving with tinted windows and without a license.
+ICE also said they don’t make exemptions for people who are in the country illegally.

 We followed Blanco as he showed up for his latest and likely last scheduled check-in with ICE.
 His family waited outside the federal building until they heard that authorities would not release him.